ajongaro/env_var_workshop/README.md

 - After Figaro is installed, take a look at your `.gitignore` file.
   - Do you notice any changes?
   - Why do you think we want to add something to `.gitignore` as part of this process?
-- Next, add a key called 'example' to your application.yml file.
+- Next, add a key called `example` to your application.yml file.
 The value can be any string.
 - Navigate to `localhost:3000/demo`
   - If you've set everything up correctly, you should see the value of your ENV var displayed.